Culture

 Sherwood News

 Per the latest results from the biannual National Health Interview Survey, the landline is indeed a dying breed in the US.
-At the end of 2024, almost 79% of American households reported only using wireless telephone services, in stark contrast with the 0.9% that were landline-only — a significant decline from roughly 40% only two decades before.
+At the end of 2024, almost 79% of American households reported using only wireless telephone services, in stark contrast with the 0.9% that were landline-only — a significant decline from roughly 40% only two decades before.

-Owing to sinking demand and the reduced availability of copper networks, installing and running landlines has become costly for screen-averse families, the WSJ reported.
+Owing to sinking demand and the reduced availability of copper networks, installing and running landlines has become costlier for screen-averse families, the WSJ reported.
 Happily, though, companies like Tin Can have created Wi-Fi compatible, kid-friendly screenless phones, which are proving so popular that its website crashed this Christmas.

 Scroll it back